-- A. The Old Oaken Bucket Pond, Tack Factory Pond and The Reservoir and their watersheds and tributaries, and the groundwater underlying Scituate are the primary sources of Scituate's existing and future drinking water supply; - B. The Old Oaken Bucket Pond is listed in the Massachusetts Department of Environmental Protection's (DEP's) water withdrawal permit as Scituate'ssurface water supply source.
+- A. The Old Oaken Bucket Pond, Tack Factory Pond and The Reservoir and their watersheds and tributaries, and the groundwater underlying Scituate are the primary sources of Scituate's existing and future drinking water supply; - B. The Old Oaken Bucket Pond is listed in the Massachusetts Department of Environmental Protection's (DEP's) water withdrawal permit as Scituate's surface water supply source.
 The Massachusetts Drinking Water Regulations, 310 CMR 22.00, establish a Surface Water Protection Zone, known as a Zone A, which is significant to the surface water supply source and is required to be protected; - C. The tributaries to Old Oaken Bucket Pond are a water resource that is integrally connected with, and flows into, the reservoir, surface waters, lakes, streams and coastal estuaries.
 These waters also constitute significant recreational and economic resources of the town used for bathing and other water-related recreation, shellfishing and fishing; - D. The Town's drinking water also comes from groundwater.
 Groundwater is the water held in the cracks and spaces in the soil.
 Groundwater is stored in--and moves slowly through--layers of soil, sand and rocks called aquifers.
-Public drinking water wells obtain water from a portion of the aquifers in Scituate. - E. The Massachusetts Drinking Water Regulations, 310 CMR 22.00, establish Zones of Contribution or Zone II's to designate that area of an aquifer that contributes water to a well under the most severe pumping and recharge conditions that can be realistically anticipated, or 180 days of pumping at approved yield, with no recharge from precipitation.
+Public drinking water wells obtain water from a portion of the aquifers in Scituate. - E. The Massachusetts Drinking Water Regulations, 310 CMR 22.00, establish Zones of Contribution or Zone II's to designate that area of an aquifer that contributes water to a well under the most severe pumping and recharge conditions that can be realistically anticipated, or 180 days of pumping at approved yield, with no recharge from precipitation. - F. Within each of these areas, many human activities can occur that have been shown to contaminate the surface water supply and groundwater used by public wells; Accidental spills and discharges of petroleum products and other toxic and hazardous materials and sewage discharge have repeatedly threatened the quality of groundwater and surface water supplies and related water resources throughout towns in Massachusetts, posing potential public health and safety hazards and threatening economic losses to the affected communities.